 By necessity, the French adapted and after a series of victories assembled a bronze siege train from captured British guns.
-By the end of 1757 and described in British nomenclature, the French had captured at least nine large-bore brass pieces:
+By the end of 1757 and described in British nomenclature, the French had captured at least eight large-bore brass pieces:

 - 1 x 18-pdr

 - 4 x 8-in howitzers

 These pieces had the attribute of “range”.
 Plus there were another 21 "smaller" captured brass pieces: